-Figure 6: Minnesota safety belt use by Seating Position, 2003-2007.
+Figure 6: Minnesota safety belt use by Seating Position, 2003-2009.

 Vehicle Type: Figure 7 shows the estimated statewide safety belt use rate by type of vehicle for Minnesota since 2003.
 As can be seen in this figure, belt use for cars, SUVs, and van/minivans were roughly the same during each survey wave.
 Safety belt use in pickup trucks, however, has been consistently lower than for other vehicle types.
-One positive note is that safety belt use for pickup truck occupants has been increasing at a faster rate than for the other three vehicle types.
+Of all vehicle types, belt use for occupants in pickup trucks increased dramatically during 2009, a result that can be attributed to the primary enforcement law.

-Figure 7: Minnesota safety belt use by vehicle type, 2003-2007.
+Figure 7: Minnesota safety belt use by vehicle type, 2003-2009.